anik1ng/telegram-delete-my-messages/README.md

 # telegram-delete-my-messages
 Python script for delete / show all your messages or reactions from groups and supergroups.

+## Functionality

+* Show all your groups or supergroups
+* Show all your messages in groups/supergroups
+* Show all your reactions in groups/supergroups
+* Delete all your messages in selected group/supergroup
+* Delete all your reactions in selected group/supergroup

 ## How to use?

 ### 1. Get Telegram credentials